Ferreouz/crud-fretes/README.md

 ## Bugs

- - When user logs, freights are now shown
+ - When user logs, freights are not shown (DONE)